jleung51/scripts/battery_notifier/README.md

 Prerequisites:
 * Python 3 installed on your system
 * The pip dependency `slackclient` installed
+* A Slack team with a channel which the bot will send an alert to
-* A Slack team with a channel which the bot will send a message to
+* A Slack team with a channel which the bot will send a report to (optional)

 Install the pip dependency:
 ```